Are you a fiduciary?

 Fee-only advisers are paid directly by clients.
 Fee-based advisers may receive client fees and other compensation, so ask what that means in your situation.

-Ask what licenses, exams, and credentials are behind the adviser’s work.
-Series 65, Series 66, and Series 7 licenses are not the same as professional credentials.
-Certified Financial Planner, or CFP, is one recognized financial planning credential.
+Ask about licenses, exams, and credentials.
+Series 65, Series 66, and Series 7 are licenses, not professional credentials.
+Certified Financial Planner, or CFP, is one recognized planning credential.

 Choose someone whose experience fits the questions you need answered, such as retirement planning, taxes, estate planning, or charitable giving.